MicrosoftDocs/azure-docs/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

 To retrieve the access keys for your cache, you can use the [Get-AzureRmRedisCacheKey](https://msdn.microsoft.com/library/azure/mt634516.aspx) cmdlet.

-To see a list of available parameters and their descriptions for `Get-AzureRmRedisCacheKey`, run the following command:
+To see a list of available parameters and their descriptions for `Get-AzureRmRedisCacheKey`, run the following command.

 	PS C:\> Get-Help Get-AzureRmRedisCacheKey -detailed